msuhail1997/Steering-Control-using-Imitation-Learning/README.md

 *******************************************

 The models implemented were:
-* Support Vector Regression- ML baseline
+* Support Vector Regression- ML baseline model
-* A CNN- DL baseline
+* CNN- DL baseline model
 * MTL (Multi-Task Learning) for Speed Control
-* Few-Shot Learning model
+* Few-shot learning
 * Transfer Learning

 A comparitive study was done between these 5 models.
 For each model, we have provided a README.md file to help run that module.

-In general,
 model.py contains the model
-train.py contains the training and validation loop utils.py contains helper functions drive.py is used for running the model on the simulator
+train.py contains the training and validation code utils.py contains helper functions drive.py is used for running the model on the simulator